Frequently asked questions

 We are required to comply with the current very strict anti-money laundering Regulations and therefore we need to carry out checks at the outset to verify your identity.We will require you to bring with you your passport (or driving licence with a photograph if you have no passport) and a domestic utility bill as evidence of your identity and address.
 In terms of your case the documentation we will need to see depends upon the type of case we are dealing with.As a general rule we would advise you to bring along with you any documentation which you feel is relevant to your case.
 We will advise you when we meet which additional documents we specifically need to see.

 We are always happy to consider meeting you at your home or any other venue which may be mutually convenient.
-However in most cases it is preferable to meet at our office where there is ready access to all our records of your case.
+However we now encourage clients to use Zoom call where convenient.
+In other cases it could be preferable to meet at our office if we need to access and discuss the records of your case.

 As a general rule we prefer to avoid changing the person who is handling your case.
 If this cannot be avoided we will notify you as to who will be dealing with your matter and the reason for the change.
 Although a partner will always have overall responsibility for the conduct of your case, the day to day running of it may be handled by someone else under the Partner’s supervision.